topgyalgurung/Emotion-AI-Detector/README.md

 # Emotion-AI-Detector

-AI Based Web application
+AI Based Web application: Python web app using Flask and integrate Embeddable Watson AI libraries to make the web app showcase AI based abilities.

+## Description:
-- Emotion Detection System that processes feedback provided by the customer in text format and deciphers the associated emotion expressed.
+AI based app that perform analytics on customer feedback for their signature products.
+Emotion Detection System that processes feedback provided by the customer in text format and deciphers the associated emotion expressed.

 Libraries used:
 - Embeddable Watson AI

+Tasks:
+1. Send post request to correct function in the library and receive output
+2. Convert response text into a dictinary
+3. Package the application and test it
+4. Run unit tests - create test file to run unit tests
+5. Deploy the app
+6. Incorporate error handling
+7. Run static code analysis using PyLint library

 # Installation:
 - install Flask using pip